 I’ve recently transferred a new host to my WordPress website.

-When the first time I went to the website I got 500 Internal server error after creating a backup.
+When the first time I went to the website I got 500 Internal server errors after creating a backup.

-When I fix this error, I got 500 error but after refreshing a page, I got “[an error occurred while processing this directive]”.
+When I fix this error, I got 500 errors but after refreshing a page, I got “[an error occurred while processing this directive]”.

-So I began to search why this error occurs and how I fix it.
-After some researches, I didn’t get any satisfying answer to my question.
+So I began to search for why this error occurs and how I fix it.
+After some research, I didn’t get any satisfying answers to my question.

 I looked around with FTP and saw that all the files and folders allowed on the site were set to 666.
 I removed all the files and removed my backup using a different method … the same result “Well,” I thought.
 “Maybe backup is bad, but I do not have another.”